cocos/cocos-docs/en/editor/preferences/index.md

 - **Log Level**: used to set the type of information output to the **console** from the asset database in the **Assets** panel.
 This currently includes **Error Only**, **Error and Warning Only**, **Error, Warning, and Log**, and **Output All Information**.
 - **Ignore (Glob)**: use the Glob expression and fill in the path match of the asset to be ignored, then the asset will be ignored.
 For example, `! **/*.txt` means that all `.txt` files are ignored.
 - **Default Meta**: used to set the default configuration when importing assets within a project.
 Please refer to the description below for details.
-- **Update resources automatically**: automatically refresh resources when returning to the editor from outside (new in v3.1.2).
+- **Update resources automatically**: automatically refresh resources when returning to the editor from outside.
 See below for details.

-### Update resources automatically (new in v3.1.2)
+### Update resources automatically

 If this option is enabled, all resources will be automatically checked when returning to Creator, regardless of whether resources have been manipulated outside of Creator.
 Then when the number of files in the project is too high, or the random read and write speed of the hard disk is too low, it will cause the resource system response lag.
 For example, if a resource is selected in **Assets** panel, the **Inspector** panel will take a while to show the resource-related properties.